princessleia1/yoda-quotes/README.md

 </p>

 ## Device Compatibility
+**Yoda-Quotes** App Update for New Fitbit Versa 2 compatibility in progress.

 **TODO:**
 - [ ] Update CSS, JS, GUI Files to support new Versa 2 Device and Fitbit SDK.
 - [x] Update Background for Versa 2 Device.